UK economy sees steeper slowdown in third quarter before Omicron impact

 The Office for National Statistics said the economy expanded by 1.1% in the third quarter, compared with an initial estimate of 1.3%.

-UK economic growth slowed more sharply than first thought between July and September, before the impact of the new Omicron variant of coronavirus, official figures show.
+UK economic growth slowed more sharply than first thought between July and September and fears are mounting that the new Omicron variant of coronavirus will send the recovery into reverse.

 The Office for National Statistics (ONS) said the economy expanded by 1.1% in the third quarter, compared with an initial estimate of 1.3%.